-USFS guidance to Indicator 7.1.j Creation and/or maintenance of quality jobs (bullet 6) includes work associated with projects on the National Forest and their contribution to the local economy (see also Indicators 4.1.4 and 8.2.d.3).
+USFS Guidance: Creation and/or maintenance of quality jobs (bullet 6) includes work associated with projects on the National Forest and their contribution to the local economy (see also Indicators 4.1.e4 and 8.2.d.3).

 Indicator 7.1.k The management plan describes the general purpose, condition and maintenance needs of the transportation network (see Indicator 6.5.e).